gvsafronov/fluidb/README.md

 All the options in fluidB.conf are also supported as options using the command line, with exactly the same name.
 <br>

 ### Troubles

+ This section lists common the most popular troubles which are encountered during working

 1. After starting the application you see the follow worrying-looking warning: